jkulawik/mongo-api/README.md

 The FastAPI framework was chosen over Flask due to bigger familiarity and a more complete feature set.

+The app uses 3 data models: Category, Location and Part.
+Location is nested in the Part model.

 ## Data validation

 Basic validation (whether all mandatory fields are present, string length, min/max values) is handled by FastAPI and Pydantic.
-As such, some of the basic validation isn't checked explicitly.
-For example, making sure that all parts belong to a category: the app always requires the user to supply one that's not empty.

-## Locations

-To simplify work with part location, location was given its own object model and is POSTed as a separate JSON in the request body.
-After validation, this data is appended to Part data as a dictionary to comply with the specified API schema.

-Since no requirements were listed about the location data, an idealised warehouse model was assumed: every cuvette, shelf and bookcase have the same sizes (6 shelves per bookcase and 8x8 cuvettes).
-Indexes in these are counted from 1 because that's probably what non-programmers would do in a warehouse.
-Room names are arbitrary and bookcase counts don't have an upper limit.

-## Document IDs

-In several places, `del document["_id"]` is used because PyMongo uses ObjectID instances instead of raw IDs.
-These objects crash FastAPI and pytest because they're not serialisable, and since database IDs are not required by the end user they can be simply removed from the output.

-## Categories

-At first, categories were referenced by their name in other documents.
-This approach was naive because it restricts the option to update categories, and creates opportunities for Parts to reference nonexistent categories.

-To improve this, the app now internally (including in the database) uses ObjectIDs whenever a category is referenced
-(i.e. both in Parts documents and the parent field in Category documents).

-This means that categories can be renamed when they have parts assigned.
-Category data still has to be validated when updating though:
+Asides from the validation from the specification, the app also checks:
-- test name uniqueness
+- category name and part serial number uniqueness
-- whether the parent is not being set to self
+- whether a category parent is not being set to self
-- whether parent exists
+- in each operation involving fetching categories by name: whether a category with such name exists
+- if a part is not being assigned to a location which is already in use by another part
+- all of the appropriate validation rules when a part or a category is being updated

+## Categories and ObjectIDs

+To enable editing category data without invalidating other Mongo documents, the app internally uses ObjectIDs whenever a category is referenced (i.e. both in Parts documents and the parent field in Category documents).

-As per specification, the end user should get and provide category names.
+As per specification, the end user should use category names as strings.
-To this end, the IDs are replaced with names when returning data and vice versa when receiving it.
+To this end, the IDs are replaced with names when returning data and vice versa when receiving it:
-Category parents use different fields for this (`parent_id` and `parent_name`).
-The category field in parts uses the same field for both, which is incidental on the fact that specification asks for a field simply called `category`' (whereas `parent_name` clashed with using it for an ID).
+- Since the specification asks for a field simply called `category` in the Parts model, it gets simply replaced with the right data type.

-## Proposals

-While this is out of scope and would complicate the project, making Locations their own Mongo collection would likely simplify warehouse operations.

-A naive approach would be to label each cuvette with a unique name and then reference cuvettes in Parts objects.
-This would make moving cuvettes much easier and would decouple location maintenance from the Parts collection.
+- Because the Category model should use `parent_name`, this field is removed and `parent_id` is inserted instead when an ObjectID is needed (and vice versa).

 # API documentation